vishnumadhu365/oneapi-devsummit-sea-2023/README.md

    source prepare_env.sh
    ```
    ==include success screenshot==
-5. Note down ip-address and port-number of jupyter server<br>.
-Copy the url starting with localhost:xxxx
+5. Note down ip-address and port-number of jupyter server.
+Copy the url starting with localhost:xxxx <br>
    ==include success screenshot==
 6. In a new terminal create an ssh tunnel to the jupyter server<br>
     ```